 Set as Default Action.
-Toggles whether the association is set as a default for that file extension or not.
+Toggles whether the association is set as a default for that file name extension.

 Overwrite.
-Toggles whether or not this file association will overwrite any existing associations for the specified extension.
+Toggles whether this file association overwrites any existing associations for the specified extension.

 Run Once.
-By default, Workspace Environment Management creates a file association every time the agent refreshes.
-Select this option to create the file association once, rather than at every refresh.
+By default, Workspace Environment Management (WEM) creates a file association every time the agent refreshes.
+Select this option to create the file association once, rather than on every refresh.
 This speeds up the agent refresh process, especially if you have many file associations assigned to your users.

 Action Type.
 Describes what type of action this resource is.

 For example, to add a new file type association for text (.txt) files for users to automatically open text files with the program you selected (here, iexplore.exe), follow the steps below.

 On the Administration Console > Actions > File Associations > File Association List tab, click Add.